Top 10 HR competencies to build a strong HR department

 Applicants who perform well on this test possess a strong grasp of data concepts.
 They can examine various data sets, interpret them, and produce simple visualizations to make the data easier to comprehend.

-Numbers speak for themselves, and an HR employee who can visualize trends backed by data can get approval to carry out their plans for improving the business and make the recruitment process simpler and more efficient.
+An HR employee who can visualize trends backed by data can get approval to carry out their plans for improving the business and making the recruitment process simpler and more efficient.

 10. Cognitive flexibility

-Essentially, cognitive flexibility is the ability to learn and unlearn information, quickly grasp how new technologies work, and determine how you can use them to your benefit.
-If something isn’t working out as planned, cognitive flexibility will prompt you to change your tactics and find novel ways to deal with the problem.
+If something isn’t working out as planned, cognitive flexibility prompts an HR professional to change tactics and find new ways to deal with the problem.

-This skill is an asset to every recruiter since they need to constantly change their recruitment strategies, work with a wide variety of people, and improve the company’s work processes.
+This skill is an asset to every recruiter since they need to constantly change their recruitment strategies, work with various people, and improve the company’s HR processes.

 How to assess cognitive flexibility